Jingxixi/Probabilistic-Database/README.md

 ## Instructions

+### Prerequisites
+To start, run

+    ./install.sh

+This will install pip3 using get-pip.py.
+Then, it will install the required python packages user pip3

+### Commandline Arguments

 Our main class is inside [lifted.py](https://github.com/Jingxixi/Probabilistic-Database/blob/master/lifted.py)

 We have four arguments in our program in order to run lifted.py